 Individuals who have experienced traumatic events may face a unique set of challenges in their healing.
 More and more people are turning to yoga therapy for trauma and PTSD relief.
 In my decades of experience as a yoga therapist, I’ve seen a number of clients find peace and healing by using yoga nidra for trauma and PTSD.

 Keep reading to learn more about yoga nidra and its benefits, limitations, and safety for trauma survivors.
 I’ll also share key information that yoga therapists should know if they want to help heal others with yoga nidra and how to get started.
+If you’re someone who has experienced trauma and you’re interested in using yoga therapy to heal, you can read about our private, online yoga therapy sessions here.

 Yoga nidra, sometimes called “yogic sleep,” uses yoga techniques to put you into a restful state that is somewhere between being awake and being asleep.
 It is usually performed while you are laying down, with a professional helping to guide you into the proper state.